-(Each section of the exam may be taken an unlimited number of times.
-Praxis I PPST scores of 170 minimum are also accepted.)
+Each section of the exam may be taken a maximum of three times.
+(Praxis Core scores of Reading 156, Writing 162, Mathematics 150 are also accepted.)

 Student teaching, the teacher education capstone experience, takes place at the end of the program.
 Requirements for student teaching must be met.
 Application for student teaching must be filed according to the deadlines established by the Teacher Education Program.
 Failure to adhere to deadlines may delay student teaching placement.
 Students will not be allowed to register for any courses during the terms in which their student teaching will take place.

 Teachers who are already licensed at a particular level (i.e., K-6) and seeking an endorsement at a new level (i.e., 5-12) will need to complete student teaching at the new level.
 Other requirements may also apply.